joeappleton18/web-dev-2022-notes/sessions/week_9/README.md

 :::tip

-## Task 5 - Denormalisation of the checkin data
+## Task 5 -  Display the checkin data

  - Can you update the dash so it displays checkins from our database
  - At the moment you will still need to use placeholder data for the histogram, we'll solve this issue next week.